 Located in the historic village of Farmington, the museum facility is centered on a ca. 1720 National Historical Landmark house, furnished with period antiques to reflect the everyday activities of Colonial life in Connecticut.
 Surrounding the house are period raised bed gardens, an apple orchard, and heritage stone walls.

-The public service areas of the museum, constructed in 2004, include a modern classroom, a period tavern room, post-and-beam Welcome Center, research library, exhibit gallery, collection storage area, and volunteer lounge.
+The public service areas of the museum, constructed in 2004, include a modern classroom, a period tavern room, post-and-beam Welcome Center, research library, exhibit gallery, and collection storage area.

-The museum manages Memento Mori, Farmington’s ancient cemetery on Main Street, and the Village Green at the intersection of Rtes.
+The museum manages Memento Mori; Farmington’s ancient cemetery on Main Street, and the Village Green; located at the intersection of Rtes.
 4 and 10.

 Stanley-Whitman House, 37 High Street, Farmington, CT 06032